fthaler/rawhdr/docs/usage/quickstart.rst

 .. note::

-    For further command line parameters, see ``rawhdr hdr-merge --help``.
+    For further command line parameters, see ``rawhdr exposure-fusion --help``.
     But in many cases the default parameters should work reasonably well.

 Focus Stacking
 ~~~~~~~~~~~~~~

-Focus-stacking works similar to HDR merging:
+Focus-stacking works similar to HDR fusion:

 .. code-block:: bash